All on 4 Cost: The Honest Guide

 2. Dental Implant placement

-3. Tooth bridge placement
+3. Temporary tooth bridge placement

-4. Final Tooth bridge placement
+4. Final tooth bridge placement

 The Four Most Common Types of All on Four Tooth Bridge